javers/javers.github.io/documentation/spring-integration/index.md

 <h2 id="mongo-transactions">MongoDB transactions support</h2>

-Javers (since 6.5.1) supports multi-document ACID transactions added in MongoDB 4.0 and introduced in Spring Data MongoDB (since 2.1).
+Javers (since 6.5.1) supports multi-document ACID transactions added in MongoDB 4.0 and introduced in Spring Data MongoDB 2.1.

+If you are using MongoDB multi-document transactions in your application, we recommend configuring Javers to participate in the transactions game.
+Thanks to that, whenever a transaction which updates your domain objects is rolled back also corresponding Javers commits are rolled back.

 MongoDB transactions are managed in Spring by the well-known Spring Transaction Management platform.
 The central point of this platform is the `TransactionManager` abstraction , which for MongoDB is implemented by `MongoTransactionManager`.

-If you are using MongoDB multi-document transactions in your application, we recommend configuring Javers to participate in the transactions game.
-Thanks to that, whenever a transaction which updates your domain objects is rolled back also corresponding Javers commits are rolled back.

 Once you have an instance of `MongoTransactionManager` you can easily build the transactional version of Javers, which participates